SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 # The Refactoring Process

 Your client wants to teach kids to count, their problem is, they need help to show how counting goes.
 You need to create a solution that prints all numbers from 1 to 5.
-You start of with a Test-Driven-Development (TDD) mindset and implement the solution in the most straightforward way:
+You start off with a Test-Driven-Development (TDD) mindset and implement the solution in the most straightforward way:
 ```js
 console.log(1);
 console.log(2);